-- 2. By building safe and continuous footpaths on at least 80 percent of all streets - 3.
-To reduce pedestrian and cycling deaths
+2. By building safe and continuous footpaths on at least 80 percent of all streets.

+3. To reduce pedestrian and cycling accidents and fatalities.

-4. To allocate a minimum of 60 percent of the Corporation's transport budget to construct and maintain footpaths and cycle tracks
+4. To allocate a minimum of 60 percent of the Corporation's transport budget to construct and maintain footpaths and cycle tracks.

-In order to achieve this, Chennai set in motion a multi-pronged approach to revision its streets as complete streets.
+In order to achieve this, Chennai set in motion, a multi-dimensional approach to transform it's streets as complete streets.

-Chennai's multi pronged approach to complete streets
+Fig. (below) Redesigned footpaths in the narrow Radhakrishnan Road, Chennai chennai's multi pronged approach to 1.1 complete streets

-In 2014, Chennai became the first Indian city to adopt a Non-Motorized Transport Policy.
+In 2014, Chennai became the first Indian city to adopt a Non-Motorised Transport Policy.
 The document displayed the city's commitment towards providing safe infrastructure for walking and cycling.